 - Heat and Toxicity – the presence of external toxins for example cigarette smoke, environmental toxins or chemical estrogens

-- Deficiency – a failure of your bodies immune system to clean up abnormal cell
+- Deficiency – a failure of your bodies immune system to clean up the abnormal cell

 - Damp accumulation – this is a way of describing excess fat cells

-Western and Eastern medicine may come from a different frame of reference but their findings are very similar and the advice we give is therefore not inconsistent whether you see the world in an Eastern or a Western way (as you know at The YinOva center we do a bit of both).
+Western and Eastern medicine may come from a different frame of reference but their findings are very similar and the advice we give is therefore not inconsistent whether you see the world in an Eastern or a Western way (as you know at Yinova we do a bit of both).

 It can be grouped into the following areas.